ramashanker/aws/certification/day13/Concept.md

     DynamoDB has two built-in backup methods (On-demand, Point-in-time recovery) that write to Amazon S3, but you will not have access to the S3 buckets that are used for these backups.

+### Indexing
+    AWS DynamoDB being a No SQL database doesn’t support queries such as SELECT with a condition such as the following query.
+    SELECT * FROM Users WHERE email='username@email.com';
+    It is possible to obtain the same query result using the DynamoDB scan operation.
+    However, scan operations access every item in a table which is slower than query operations that access items at specific indices

 ### GSI
-    GSI Example
+    An index with a partition key and a sort key that can be different from those on the base table.
+    A global secondary index is considered "global" because queries on the index can span all of the data in the base table, across all partitions
-    Consider this table that contains Uuid as primary key, UserId and Data attributes.
+    Consider this table that contains Uuid (as primary key), UserId and Data attributes.

     | Uuid(Partition Key) | UserId | Data |
     With this base table key schema, it can answer queries to retrieve data for a uuid.
-However, to get all data for a user id, it would have to do a scan query and get all the items that have matching user id.
+However, to get all data for a UserId, it would have to do a scan query and get all the items that have matching user id.

     To be able to get all data for a user efficiently, you can use a global secondary index that has UserId as its primary key (partition key).
     Using this index, you can do a query to retrieve all data for a user.

     In short, use DynamoDB Global Secondary Index when you need to support querying non-primary key attribute of a table.
+    Ex:
+    SELECT * FROM user WHERE UserId='1234'

 ### LSI
+    An index that has the same partition key as the base table, but a different sort key.
+A local secondary index is "local" in the sense that every partition of a local secondary index is scoped to a base table partition that has the same partition key value.

+    LSI use the RCU and WCU of the main table

     Local Secondary Index enables different sorting order of the same list of items as LSI uses the same partition key as base table but different sort key.
     Consider this table that uses composite keys: UserId as partition key, ArticleName as sort key and other attributes: DateCreated and Data.